barnabas243/lscc-website/content/collections/pages/en/home.md

     cards:
       -
         id: m6afwnag
-        title: 'Live a Life Abundant in Jesus'
+        title: 'A Place to Belong'
         content: |-
           We’re a small church family in Singapore that loves Jesus and cares for one another.